-How do I use multi-catch statement?
+How do I use SQLSTATE error codes in JDBC?

-package org.kodejava.lang;
+package org.kodejava.jdbc;

 import java.sql.SQLException;